Blotch3D/Blotch3D/README.md

     platforms, iOS, Android, MacOS, Linux, PS4, PSVita, Xbox One, and Switch.

-Blotch3D sits on top of MonoGame, and all MonoGame's features are still available.
+Blotch3D sits on top of MonoGame and all MonoGame's features are still available.
 MonoGame is a widely used 3D library for C\#.
 It is open source, free, fast, cross platform, actively developed by a large community, and used in many professional games.
 There is a plethora of MonoGame documentation, tutorials, examples, and discussions on line.

-Reference documentation of Blotch3D (classes, methods, fields, properties, etc.) is available through Visual Studio IntelliSense, and in "Blotch3DManual.pdf".
+Reference documentation of Blotch3D (classes, methods, fields, properties, etc.) is available through Visual Studio IntelliSense and in "Blotch3DManual.pdf".
 Note: To support Doxygen documentation generator, links in the IntelliSense comments are preceded with '\#'.

 See MonoGame.net for the official MonoGame documentation.
 When searching on-line for other MonoGame documentation and discussions, be sure to